-With the current heatwave (we’re writing this in June), we are seeing lots of tweets asking for tips on how to keep cool.
+With the current heatwave (we’re writing this in July), we are seeing tweets asking for tips on how to keep your home cool in summer.

 When sunlight enters through your windows, it generates heat, which makes life very uncomfortable for you in this hot weather.

-Here are 5 quick tips which can help you cool down immediately, and 5 practical long-term solutions for your home:
+Here are 5 quick tips which can help you cool down immediately, and 5 practical long-term solutions to help you keep cool this summer.

 1. Blackout blinds or curtains